cvlc/etcd3-terraform/README.md

 ## How to configure and deploy 🕹

 The file `variables.tf` declares the Terraform variables required to run this stack.
 Almost everything has a default - the region will be detected from the `AWS_REGION` environment variable and it will span across the maximum available zones within your preferred region.
-You will be asked to provide an SSH public key to launch the stack.
+You will be asked to provide a VPC ID, subnet IDs and an SSH public key to launch the stack.
 Variables can all be overridden in a `terraform.tfvars` file or by passing runtime parameters.
-By default we use a Debian 10 AMI for `eu-west-2`, be sure to change this if you are using a different region!
+By default we use the latest Ubuntu AMI, be sure to change this if you are using a different region!

 ### Example (minimal for development env, creates a VPC and all resources in us-east-1)